GeoMop/MLMC/docs/source/examples_quantity.rst

     from examples.synthetic_quantity import create_sampler

-First, synthetic Quantity with the following :code:`result_format` is created
+First, the synthetic Quantity with the following :code:`result_format` is created

 .. testcode::